saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 A single USB transaction simply means a fully completed transaction between Host and device.

 A transaction consists of a sequence of 2/3 pkts:
-1. Token pkt - tells who sent or who should receive a Data pkt.
+1. Token pkt - first pkt is every USB transaction.
+Tells who sent or who should receive a Data pkt.
 2. Data pkt - actual data.
 3. Handshake pkt (not used in Isochronous transfers) - tells if the data was successfully received or not (status of the transaction).